Depots on the Berlin U-Bahn: Grunewald main and service depot

 The Grunewald depot is the only Kleinprofil depot with the exception of the Hw Seestraße, a Großprofil depot also used for Kleinprofil trains.
 The depot, which opened on January 21, 1913, is directly adjacent to the overground U-Bahn station Olympia-Stadion.
 In 1913, the depot was constructed with one service building, in the following years three more buildings were added: Halle II (1924/25), Halle III (1926) and Halle IV (1927).
 In World War II, a large part of the complex burned down following an air raid on September 3, 1943.
 Reconstruction was finished in 1950, along with the rest of the U-Bahn network.
 In Berlin U-Bahn jargon the depot is called Bw Gru or Hw Gru.
-Much of the freight depot has been redeveloped.

 Seestraße main and service depot

 The Seestraße depot was opened in 1923, because the new Großprofil line C (now the U6) needed a workshop.
 It is located north of the Seestraße U-Bahn station.
 There are 17 tracks here, with two for the main depot and 15 for the service depot, one of which leads to the cleaning area.
 Because space is limited and the complex cannot be expanded due to its location in the inner city, it is planned to tear down parts of the workshop.
 Due to budget cuts by the BVG in 2003, Kleinprofil vehicles are serviced in Seestraße as well.
 The U-Bahn jargon shorthand for this installation is Bw See or Hw See.